ballerina-platform/module-ballerina-observe/README.md

 [![GitHub Last Commit](https://img.shields.io/github/last-commit/ballerina-platform/module-ballerina-http.svg)](https://github.com/ballerina-platform/module-ballerinai-observe/commits/master)
 [![codecov](https://codecov.io/gh/ballerina-platform/module-ballerina-observe/branch/master/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/module-ballerina-observe)

+lerina project and enable observability features.
-This module contains internal configurations and initializations for Ballerina Observability.
-Ballerina supports Observability out of the box.
-You can user [module-ballerina-observe](https://github.com/ballerina-platform/module-ballerina-observe) in your ballerina project and enable observability features.
+This module contains internal configurations and initializations for Ballerina observability.
+Ballerina supports observability out of the box.
+You can use the [module-ballerina-observe](https://github.com/ballerina-platform/module-ballerina-observe) in your Ballerina project and enable observability features.

 By default, observability is not included in the executable created by Ballerina.
 It can be added by using the `--observability-included` build flag or by adding the following section to the `Ballerina.toml` file.